pitivi/pitivi/docs/design/2008_design/2008_Architectural_Redesign/Design_Thoughts.md

 -   Actually use ObjectFactory for producing its content
 -   Remove limitation of only one brother per object
--   Allow re-using indentical source/composition many times in a composition
+-   Allow re-using identical source/composition many times in a composition
     -   Fully synchronized (modifications to one instance are spread to all instances)